nntarasov/csv2keychain/README.md

 ## About ##

-Small command-line tool for adding exported credentials (login/password pairs) from Chrome to the macOS keychain
+Small command-line tool for adding exported credentials (login/password pairs) from Chrome to the macOS keychain.

-**macOS 10.12.3 Sierra** tested
+**Note**: As of macOS High Sierra (`v10.13`) Safari is able to import bookmarks, history and passwords from Chrome and Firefox: https://support.apple.com/guide/safari/import-bookmarks-history-and-passwords-ibrw1015/mac.

+The passwords are stored in the (iCloud) keychain.
+It is therefore not necessary to use `csv2keychain` for this use case, especially since the tool is not able to import to the iCloud keychain (see [#9](https://github.com/nntarasov/csv2keychain/issues/9)).

 ## Installing ##
-You can install the package via *pip*
+You can install the package via *pip*.
 ```bash
 $ pip3 install cmdline-csv2keychain
 ```